rusefi/rusefi/README.md

 # Contributors

 This project exists thanks to all the people who contribute their time, expertise, and testing.

-If you'd like to get involved,
+If you'd like to get involved, see [contributing](CONTRIBUTING.md).

 ## Cloning the repository